glynnbird/postfdb/README.md

 npm run start
 ```

-The application will connect to local [FoundationDB](https://www.foundationdb.org/) instance and start serving out its API on port 5984 (CouchDB's default port), by default.
+The application will connect to local [FoundationDB](https://www.foundationdb.org/) instance and start serving out its API on port 5984 (CouchDB's usual port).

 ## API Reference